 National Science Foundation

-CLALS has been awarded a National Science Foundation grant to convene a Fall 2016 workshop to discuss how social science research can inform judicial decision-making on asylum cases involving Central American children and families.
+CLALS was awarded an NSF conference grant to convene a January 2017 workshop to advance understanding of how social science research can inform judicial decision-making on asylum cases involving Central American children and families.

 Open Society Foundations

 The Open Society Foundations have provided support for InSight Crime, the AULA Blog, and research conducted by CLALS Research Fellows on corruption and the police in El Salvador.
-OSF also granted the Center $100,000 to undertake a one-year pilot project on monitoring the MACCIH (Misión de Apoyo Contra la Corrupción y la Impunidad en Honduras) and other anti-impunity efforts in Honduras.
+OSF granted the Center $100,000 to undertake a project on monitoring the MACCIH (Misión de Apoyo Contra la Corrupción y la Impunidad en Honduras) and other anti-impunity efforts in Honduras.
+OSF also granted the Center $60,000 to for project to analyze the Prospects for an International Commission against Impunity and Corruption in El Salvador, which will be informed by previous Center projects, most notably Monitoring MACCIH.

 The Tinker Foundation has awarded CLALS funds to support graduate student research in Latin America and the Caribbean.